-Geology of Karachi is underlain in lower Indus Basin which is described as Indus river alluvial zone of early Eoicene age.
+Geology of Karachi is underlain a lower Indus basin described as Indus river alluvial zone of early Eoicene age.
 Early deposition of sediments includes silt, sand stone, conglomerate and limestone with low compact and cementing materials.
 Surface feature describe as syncline delta and valley region and anticline ridges exposed.
 As stratigraphic description there are two formations Gazij and Manchar formation dip gently northeast to southeast in offshore.